UTDLonghornGaming/ctf-writeups/buckeye-2021/panic.md

     }
 }
 ```
-So each slot is freed from 0 to 15, and each slot is freed according to the linked list (which by code review is a LIFO).
+So the slots are freed from 0 to 15, and each slot is freed by iterating the linked list (which by code review is a LIFO).
 I [ran this code](https://play.rust-lang.org/?version=nightly&mode=debug&edition=2021&gist=cb3edd2b944a79266aa1e056248279d6)
 for several values of width  and then hardcoded them into my Python script, so I can choose which bins to place items into.
-I can know control the order of the frees, although
+I can now control the order of the frees, although
 finangling everything into the right bins and at what times is still going to be a challenge.

 # Leaking libc